dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/complex-data-model.md

 The two FKs in `CourseAssignment` (`InstructorID` and `CourseID`) together uniquely identify each row of the `CourseAssignment` table. `CourseAssignment` doesn't require a dedicated PK.
 The `InstructorID` and `CourseID` properties function as a composite PK.
 The only way to specify composite PKs to EF Core is with the *fluent API*.
 The next section shows how to configure the composite PK.

-The composite key ensures:
+The composite key ensures that:

 * Multiple rows are allowed for one course.
 * Multiple rows are allowed for one instructor.
-* Multiple rows for the same instructor and course isn't allowed.
+* Multiple rows aren't allowed for the same instructor and course.

 The `Enrollment` join entity defines its own PK, so duplicates of this sort are possible.
 To prevent such duplicates: